lievan/NewStatementPlacement/README.md

 # Initialize Map

 Argument map should be a tab-delimited text file.
 The initialize_map function has one required parameter which is the map name.

-It has two optional parameters:
+Other parameters:

-test_sample_length -- how many test samples you want, default is 30
+test_sample_length -- how many test samples you want from the map

 bare_text -- Specifies if we have "enhanced" representations of the text. if you are using a "special-tokens" model, keep default bare_text=False.
 Else set bare_text=True

 ```
 map_name = 'path_to_argmap_text_file'
-map, dataset, test_samples = ArgumentMap.initialize_map(map_name, bare_text=False)
+map, dataset, test_samples = ArgumentMap.initialize_map(map_name, test_sample_length=30)
 ```

 # Fine tune argBERT to get a map specific model